SMUnlimited/AMAI/README.md

 1) No Commander - Disables the commander in game
 2) With Commander - Press 'ESC' to bring up the commander menu.
-3) Computers Only - Same as commander except humans do not play, they can only issue orders via the commander to try and make the ally ai win.
+3) Computers Only - Same as commander except humans do not play, humans forces are removed and humans can only issue orders via the commander to try and make the ally ai win.
+4) Joint Control - Same as 'Computers Only' but humans can also directly control there ally ai's forces.

 ## Commander Advanced Settings